QuentinArnault/QATestKit/README.md

 The idea of this kit is to offer a better experience while writing UnitTests with SenTestingKit.
 I want to write my tests quicker and I want them to be more readable, I hope QATestingKit will help.

 # FEATURES
- - Asynchronous test cases
+ - Asynchronous test cases,
- - Stub network requests
+ - Stub network requests,
+ - fast fixture loading,
+ - SenTestCase subclass for CoreData

 # INSTALL
  - Extract a tarball or zipball of the repository into your project directory.